 Welcome, New Boilermakers!

-Whether you are new on campus as a first year or transfer student or a returning student who is new to Pre-Professional Advising, we are glad that you are with us.
+Welcome!
+Whether you are new to West Lafayette or Indianapolis campuses as a first year student, a transfer student, or a returning student who is new to Pre-Professional Advising, we are glad that you are with us.

-Our website has a lot of information gathered on it so that you have 24/7 answers to your questions.
-The website does not replace talking with one of our advisors, but we do want you to at least have access to information you can trust when you need it.
+Our website has a lot of information important to your future and offers 24/7 learning and answers to your questions.
+The website does not replace talking with one of our advisors, but we do want you to have access to information you can trust when you need it.

 In this section for new-to-us students, we have gathered some basic information that we thought you might need to help with building your pre-professional knowledge base!